Webhooks documentation

 Retrying failed messages

-We will retry to deliver each failed message, but we'll delay the resending of that message a little longer with each unsuccessful attempt.
-The list below shows the times at which we'll retry relative to the initial delivery attempt.
-For instance the 7th retry will happen 8 hours after the first time we sent the event to the endpoint The 8th retry will happen a full 8 hours after that: 16 hours after our first attempt.
+We will make multiple attempts to deliver each unsuccessful message, and with each unsuccessful attempt, we will increase the delay before resending the message.
+The schedule below outlines the retry times in relation to the initial delivery attempt.
+For example, the 7th retry will occur 8 hours after the first attempt to send the event to the endpoint.
+The 8th retry will then take place another 8 hours later, making it a total of 16 hours since our initial attempt.

 Retry attempt | Retry time relative to first delivery attempt |